NutritionAugust 6, 2024

 Drink water before you feel thirsty.
 Dehydration impacts energy, cognitive function, and detox.
 Half your body weight in ounces is a reasonable daily target.

 Cook more meals at home.
 Restaurant meals (even healthy-sounding ones) contain significantly more sodium, sugar, and inflammatory oils than home-cooked food.
-Even adding two to three home-cooked dinners per week makes a real difference.
+Adding even two to three home-cooked dinners per week makes a measurable difference.

 When Food Alone Isn't Enough